Colombia’s capital in the clouds! Nestled in a wide Andean valley, Bogotá, Colombia, is a gritty, vibrant and truly welcoming city.

 Take a bus to Neiva (5 hours) then to Villa Vieja (45 minutes) to see this 330km² desert that is different to pretty much everywhere in Colombia.
-The cloudless skies at night mean it’s great for stargazing too.
+The cloudless skies at night mean it’s great for stargazing.

 San Gil: (6 hours bus journey North East)

-Colombia’s adventure capital.
-Don’t just assume it’s Peru that is the King of adventure tourism.
-San Gil has everything you need!
+Colombia’s adventure capital!
 Activities on offer include rafting, hiking, swimming, caving, paragliding, mountain biking and paintballing and much, much more.
 In addition, the incredibly preserved old town of Barichara makes a good walking trip with buses going regularly from San Gil all day.

 Villavicencio: (2½ hours bus journey South East)

 Fed up with Bogotá’s average weather?
-Well, just a couple of hours descent down from the Andes brings you to the bustling town of Villavicencio on the Los llanos (the plains).
-The town hasn’t got that much to offer on paper but a vibrant centre combined with friendly locals and spectacular surrounding scenery makes it a viable option for a steamy day trip from Bogotá.
+Just a couple of hours’ descent down from the Andes brings you to the bustling town of Villavicencio on the Los llanos (the plains).
+The town hasn’t got that much to offer on paper but a vibrant centre combined with friendly locals and spectacular surrounding scenery makes it a viable option for a day trip from Bogotá.